 It is safe to assume that Rev. Harris taught school at St. Mary AME Church.
 St. Mary had a new church building completed that year which provided ample room for scholars.
 The school operated in St. Mary at least as late as 1876.
 Upson County did not open a public school in Thomaston for Negro students until August 1883; St. Mary can confidently claim credit for housing the first successful church school organized for the Negroes in Upson County.

 The current church building was constructed in 1905 during the pastorate of Rev. J. H. Adams.
 Trustees were: H. R. Rogers; Ed Hix; A. G. Cary; George Bell; William Brown; James Brown; James W. Bell; M. Drake, Sr.; and A. Holsey.
-The church retains its original appearance, though stucco has been applied to the original brick.
+The church retains its historic appearance, though stucco has been applied to the original brick.